Are you prepared for unexpected emergencies?

 A "Getaway" cabin

-This website will serve as a guide to surviving natural and man made disasters, emergencies and other life threatening situations offering lists of "must have" survival gear and supplies along with suggested courses of action.
+This website will serve as a guide to surviving natural and man-made disasters, emergencies and other life threatening situations offering lists of "must have" survival gear and supplies for your bug out bag and home along with suggested courses of action.

 The Stay or Go decision -